 motion models (GMPEs) and ground motion fields (GMFs).
 Facilitators presented and demonstrated how to model a fault rupture in OpenQuake, how to prepare the required input files, how to run various examples, and how to compare results based on the modelling assumptions.

 A participant from Costa Rica, who has attended previous workshops in person commented “…the workshops have been very good.
 The online modality has been better than expected.
 If the sessions are converted into video materials, they would be useful!”.
-The GEM Risk Team has produced complementary video materials for the workshops, already available on GEM’s YouTube Channel and currently in use in courses at EAFIT University and University of El Salvador.
+The GEM Risk Team has produced complementary video materials for the workshops, already available on l and currently in use in courses at EAFIT University and University of El Salvador.

 As part of TREQ’s activities to promote the project, Alejandro Calderon gave a presentation on "Seismic risk assessment using free access tools" upon the invitation of the College of Civil Engineers of Tijuana, through their Center of Continuing Education in Civil Engineering.
 The webinar was held on August 17, 2020.